-IAS 34.15 B(j)

-The Group's related parties include its associates and joint venture, key management, post-employment benefit plans for the Group's employees and others as described below.
-In addition, Illustrative Corporation Ltd continues to have a subordinated loan from its main shareholder, the LOM Investment Trust, on which interest of CU 100 (six months to 30 June 2021: CU 100, December 2021: CU 200) is paid.
+IAS 34.15 B(j)The Group's related parties include its associates and joint venture, key management, postemployment benefit plans for the Group's employees and others as described below.
+In addition, Illustrative Corporation Ltd continues to have a subordinated loan from its main shareholder, the LOM Investment Trust, on which interest of CU 100 (six months to 30 June 2022: CU 100, year ended 31 December 2022: CU 200) is paid.